ekivemark/flangio/README.md

-flangio - Django-based framework for MongoDB
+Flang.io - Django-based framework for MongoDB
 =============================================

 Introduction:
 -------------

-flangio was designed for data collection in a healthcare and research setting, but it is a general MongoDB management tool that adds a number of additional features.
+Flangio was designed for data collection in a healthcare and research setting, but it is a general MongoDB management tool that adds a number of additional features.

-flangio allows you to :
+Flangio allows you to :

 * Perform basic database operations via a web-site including the ability to